ydahal1/ydahal1/jokes.md

-Why does Superman get invited to dinners?
-Because he is a Supperhero.
+What did the piece of bread say to the knife?
+Butter me up.

 [
-Sat Dec 20 00:28:51 UTC 2025
+Sun Dec 21 00:33:01 UTC 2025
  ]